diegocharles/books-manager-api/README.md

 5. CI Is fully implemented with Github Actions and Heroku Webhooks.
 6. I'm going to use a paid dyno in Heroku so you guys will be saved from the boot up time.
 So please let me know once you finished your review so I can disabled the payed dynos. :)

+##
+I'm looking forward to discuss the code and explain why I toke some technical decisions :)

 ###
 Run in Postman